 If your writing time isn't rigorously scheduled, it's not going to happen.
 You're an early riser who sets word count goals, takes regular snack breaks, and keeps track of pens.
 People think you're naturally organized, but really, if you didn't schedule things, your life would very quickly collapse into a vortex of chaos.
 You're the friend who people rely on for getting to the airport, you keep a physical planner, you set timers, and lending out your good pens makes you anxious (you've been burned too many times before).

-You never go anywhere without your notebook (or legal pad, or voice-to-memo app).
+anywhere without your notebook (or legal pad, or voice-to-memo app).
 You're constantly scribbling down ideas, or even entire overheard conversations.
 You've gotten in trouble for putting your friends' quotes into your writing verbatim, but you've got to draw inspiration from somewhere, right?
 You're almost constantly in writing mode, which is great for coming up with new ideas, but not so great when you need to put your story on pause and focus on your so-called "job."
+The Plotter

 You write under the table during meetings.
 You have two novels and one play going at once.
 You're always reading no fewer than three books at any given time.
 You can keep four or five online chats going at once, not to mention all those group texts.
 If you get blocked on one piece of writing, you just bounce on over to another (starting things is a no brainer, but finishing them is a tad harder).
 You drink a lot of coffee and sometimes have to be reminded to eat.